Docker + Dockge on a Alpine VM

 Use doas

-or sudo
+or install and use sudo

-if not running as root.
+– if you're not running as root.

 - Add the package: